ImageMagick/Usage-Markdown/distorts/index.md

 Again if '*Radius\_Max*' is set to '`0`' the distance the '*CenterX,Y*' to the nearest edge is used which means anything in the largest whole circle, will be mapped to fit into an image the same size as the input image.

-For example, lets reverse the previous 'diskworld' back into a Cartesian Map.
+For example, let's reverse the previous 'diskworld' back into a Cartesian Map.

 ~~~
 convert polar_arctic.jpg  -distort DePolar 0  world_restored.jpg